corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 # Latching On

-Now that I was recharged and had all this potential creative energy, the next question was...what should I sink my teeth into?
+Now that I was recharged and had all this potential creative energy, the next question was...what should I direct it to?

 I'm a big fan of project based learning.
 You can only learn so much from reading about something.
 Plus, having a project I feel is a great way to feel accomplished as you move something from an idea into something that's tangible.